 From my hands to yours...

-You can see and hear some of my guitars in action on the Joe Till Guitars Channel on Youtube Here.
+Oh, I have a growing body of video demos here on the Joe Till Guitars Channel on Youtube.
 Viewer Discretion is Advised.

 Till Bass with Zebrawood Cap